slerman12/UnifiedML/README.md

 [comment]: <> (For GPU support, you may have to [pip install Pytorch]&#40;&#41; depending on your CUDA version.)

-For CUDA 11+ GPU support, you may need to pip-install Pytorch separately from https://pytorch.org/get-started/locally/.
+For CUDA 11+ GPU support, you may need to pip-install Pytorch from https://pytorch.org/get-started/locally/.

 [comment]: <> (For CUDA 11+, also try:)